 - You should also make sure there is enough room to place your machines and everything else you need for your designated laundry space.

 While it may be simple to clear the space for your laundry nook, adding plumbing and wiring to a garage can be quite a project and will require the help of a professional before you can begin setting up your new space.

-When considering whether or not to build a garage laundry room, one of the first questions homeowners have is whether they can put a washer and dryer in an unheated garage.
+When considering whether to build a garage laundry room, one of the first questions homeowners have to answer is whether they can put a washer and dryer in an unheated garage.
 In areas where temperatures reach below freezing, putting the washing machine in an unheated garage can be a risk, as the hoses and valves can freeze or burst when it gets cold.
 But if a garage laundry room is your only option, protect your appliance by taking these precautions: